aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 ### Changing the name of the Unifiedpush user / group

-By default, Unifiedpush uses the user name `unifiedpush` for ownership of the Unifiedpush data itself.
+By default, Aerobase uses the user name `unifiedpush` for ownership of the Aerobase data itself.

 We do not recommend changing the user/group of an existing installation because it can cause unpredictable side-effects.
 If you still want to do change the user and group, you can do so by adding the following lines to